 With accidents involving commercial vehicles, the fault may sometimes lie with the driver’s employer.
 Although the collision resulted from an employee’s carelessness, the company may have been partly responsible, especially if they hired the delivery person without due diligence or did not maintain their delivery vehicles.

-A Clearwater food delivery car accident lawyer from our firm will examine the facts surrounding the case and look at the evidence to identify the potentially liable parties.
+A food delivery car accident lawyer from our Clearwater office will examine the facts surrounding the case and look at the evidence to identify the potentially liable parties.

 Comparative Fault May Play a Role in Your Case

-Even if you were partially at fault for causing your accident, you may still be able to recover compensation.
-This is because Florida practices a comparative fault system in personal injury cases where being partially at fault for your accident does not bar you from recovering damages from other at-fault parties.
+Even if you were partially at fault for causing your Pinellas County accident, you may still be able to recover compensation.
+Florida practices a comparative fault system in personal injury cases where being partially at fault for your accident does not bar you from recovering damages from other at-fault parties.

-Regardless of the legal recourse you take, you can hire a Clearwater food delivery car accident lawyer.
-The Law Offices of Anidjar & Levine will guide you throughout the process to help you seek a fair settlement for damages sustained because of another’s negligence.
+A lawyer with the Law Offices of Anidjar & Levine will guide you throughout the process to help you seek a fair settlement for damages sustained because of another’s negligence in a Clearwater food delivery car accident.
 If your case goes to trial, rest assured that we will represent your interests before a judge or jury.